nithiyn/nki-llama-dev/README.md

 # NKI Llama

 📢 Congratulations to the winning teams!
 Details about the contest track at ASPLOS are available on the blog post [here](https://www.sigarch.org/the-industry-contest-track-at-sigarch-conferences-the-asplos-2025-experience/).
 The code from the first place team is available [here](https://github.com/thustorage/nki-llama-contest).
 The second place team is [here](https://github.com/PASAUCMerced/nki-llama).
+The third place team is [here](https://github.com/corelab-src/nki-llama).

 ## Getting Started